 The magic of the camera, which turns light into an image, fascinates every photography enthusiast.
 But how does a camera work to achieve this?
 This article explains it.
 If you are interested in photography, this article will help you.

-Before a photography enthusiast uses this magic, they should first get to know the magic wand, namely the camera, well.
+Before a photography fan uses this magic, they should first get to know the magic wand, namely the camera, well.
 A camera has four basic components: the sensor, the lens, the aperture, and the shutter.
-In photography, each element plays a unique role.
-When you understand their functions and cooperation, you get the answer to the question.
+Each element plays a unique role in photography.
+When you understand their functions and how they work together, you will find the answer to the question.

 1. The Sensor – the “Eye” of the Camera